nicfv/Me/www/posts/2026-08-10-orbit-idle.md

 # Making Orbit Idle

 **New game just dropped!** I used to love making games in the afternoons after school (or even during school) and publishing them for free to play.
 I've been wanting to get back into that hobby for some time, but life always gets in the way.
 Finally, I just sat myself down and grinded one out.
-Introducing, [Orbit Idle](https://app.nicfv.com/games/orbit-idle/)!
+Introducing, [*Orbit Idle*](https://app.nicfv.com/games/orbit-idle/)!
 Go ahead and play now, or read the boring backstory first.

 ## Genre